Security best practices

-To maintain compliance with PSD2 (Payment Services Directive 2) and ensure robust application security, it is critical to properly manage how sensitive data is handled in memory.
+To maintain compliance with PSD2 (Payment Services Directive 2) and ensure robust application security, it is important that you properly manage how sensitive data is handled in memory.

 Classification definitions